WoidIDE/WoidAndroid/README.md

 Woid aims to be a fully fledged IDE with gradle support, auto completion.

+## Compiling

+You can just clone the repository and open it in Android Studio and clicking run.

+Cloning the repository: `git clone https://gitlab.com/Woid/WoidAndroid.git`

 ## Contributing

 Here you can see a guide on contributing to Woid.